PowerShell/DscResources/CONTRIBUTING.md

 * For all indentation, use 4 spaces instead of tab stops
 * Make sure all files are encoding using UTF-8.
+* Windows handles [newlines](http://en.wikipedia.org/wiki/Newline) using CR+LF instead of just CR.
+For interoperability reasons, we recommend that you follow [these instructions](TODO SETUP/INTRO.md?) when installing Git on Windows.

 ## Branches structure